Loading...

 That's a difference of roughly $2,000 per month — over $24,000 per year.
 For budget-conscious expats or retirees living on a fixed pension, Colombia offers substantially more purchasing power.
 However, United States may offset the higher costs with advantages in other areas like healthcare or infrastructure.

 Healthcare quality is a critical factor for anyone relocating long-term.
-United States has a healthcare index of 68/100 (adequate), compared to Colombia's 60/100 (adequate).
+United States has a healthcare index of 78/100 (strong), compared to Colombia's 75/100 (strong).
 United States has a slight edge over Colombia in healthcare.

 United States: A predominantly private, employer-based insurance system supplemented by Medicare (65+) and Medicaid (low-income).
 The ACA marketplace provides subsidized plans for those without employer coverage.
 Colombia: Mandatory EPS (public insurance) system with prepaid 'medicina prepagada' plans offering VIP private access for very reasonable costs.
 Quality in major cities rivals Western standards.

 Infrastructure also plays a role in daily quality of life.
-United States (87/100, world-class) leads Colombia (58/100, developing) in this category, which covers internet speed, public transit, and digital readiness.
+United States (90/100, world-class) leads Colombia (59/100, developing) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 United States scores 70/100 (pleasant) while Colombia scores 65/100 (pleasant).